 At our speculative workstation, we reimagine the “nature” of city trees.
 We explore methods through which mere ornamentality can be subverted.
 We work with Ginkgo fruit as food, make Sweet Gum into medicine for a post-antibiotic future, and graft trees to recharge plant/animal/insect relationships.

 ToT’s speculative tour reimagines what Flushing’s trees have been and may become.
 The tour and publication thus links possible futures with indigenous settlement, the first commercial nursery in the colonies and more recent histories such as the effects of extreme weather on local trees.
-To encourage accessibility, the tour and associated printed guide do not rely on the English language.

 Trees are a bridge across the different ethnicities and socioeconomic forces that comprise Flushing.
 To this end, we work in partnership with Social Practice Queens at Queens College and John Bowne High School Agricultural Program, and in alliance with neighborhood groups and city agencies such as NYC Parks, the Queensboro Historian, Bowne House, and Quaker Meeting House.